A Career in the Paranal Science Operations department

 As an astronomer on Paranal, we typically spend up to 80 nights per year (as Fellow) or 105 nights per year (as staff astronomer) on the mountain.
 This is scheduled in shifts of typical length of 8 to 10 nights.
 Some flexibility exists regarding shift length and dates depending on personal constraints.

 As a new astronomer on Paranal, you will typically start with two daytime training shifts, where you will be introduced to the general aspects of our operations and start to support core duties in the day.
-This includes ensuring the correct calibration of the data, the preparation of the instruments for the night, and the follow-up of problems with the engineers in charge.
+This includes ensuring the correct calibration of the obtained science data, the preparation of the instruments for the night, and the follow-up of problems with the engineers in charge.

 This initial daytime training is followed by two shifts of nighttime training where you will learn more about instrument operations, prioritisation of observations in service mode, quality control, problem reporting, and interfacing with our colleagues at Paranal and at the Garching headquarters.
 Day- and nighttime training can also be interleaved.